Maria Sachs

-History
+Early life and career

 Sachs was born in Battle Creek, Michigan and attended the University of Maryland, where she received her bachelor's degree, Boston University, where she received her master's degree, and, after she moved to Florida in 1976, the University of Miami, where she received her Juris Doctor.
 Following her graduation from law school, she worked as an assistant state attorney in the narcotics division in Miami-Dade County and in Broward County before working for Sachs and Sax, a civil law firm.
 In 1994, Sachs ran for the Group 25 judicial position on the Fifteenth Judicial Circuit Court of Florida, facing incumbent Judge Catherine M. Brunson, Curtis Levine, John Marinelli, and Brian Kimber.
 In the nonpartisan primary, Sachs received 21% of the vote and placed second to Brunson, who received 33%.
 Because Brunson did not win a majority, a runoff election was held.
 Sachs lost to Brunson, receiving 44% of the vote to Brunson's 56%.